10fu3/bom/README.md

 # Bom ORM

-Bom is a Go-first, read-only ORM that mirrors Prisma’s object style while preserving idiomatic Go APIs.
+Bom is a Go-first ORM that mirrors Prisma’s object style while preserving idiomatic Go APIs.
 It turns your database schema into strongly typed query builders, keeping SQL injection-proof statements and dialect-specific quirks behind a single interface.

 ## Highlights
-- **Prisma-compatible inputs** – `Where`, `OrderBy`, `Select`, `Distinct`, `Take/Skip`, and nested relations expressed as plain Go structs (no fluent chaining).
+- **Prisma-compatible inputs** – `Where`, `OrderBy`, `Select`, `Distinct`, `Take/Skip`, nested relations, and now `CreateOne` data all expressed as plain Go structs (no fluent chaining).
-- **Read-only by design** – generated helpers cover `FindMany`, `FindFirst`, and `FindUnique`.
-Every query is parameterized and safe.
+- **Typed reads & creates** – generated helpers cover `FindMany`, `FindFirst`, `FindUnique`, plus Prisma-style `CreateOne`/`CreateMany` with nested relation inserts and auto ID generation (UUIDv4/v7, ULID, CUID, or auto-increment).
 - **Type-safe uniques** – each unique constraint gets its own struct plus a sum-type-style interface so `FindUnique` can only be called with supported keys.
 - **Dialect abstraction** – common interface for quoting, placeholders, JSON aggregation, case-insensitive LIKE, and `DISTINCT ON`.
 The generator wires in MySQL, PostgreSQL, or SQLite behavior without touching your application code.
 - **Schema-driven codegen** – `schema.sql` + `bom.yml` flow through a DDL parser, association resolver, planner, and Go template set to emit everything under `pkg/generated`.